 From the World Heritage inscription for the Temple of Preah Vihear.

-The Temple of Preah Vihear, a unique architectural complex of a series of sanctuaries linked by a system of pavements and staircases on an 800 metre long axis, is an outstanding masterpiece of Khmer architecture, in terms of plan, decoration and relationship to the spectacular landscape environment.
+The Temple of Preah Vihear, a unique architectural complex of a series of sanctuaries linked by a system of pavements and staircases on an 800-meter long axis, is an outstanding masterpiece of Khmer architecture, in terms of plan, decoration, and relationship to the spectacular landscape environment.

 Preah Vihear is an outstanding masterpiece of Khmer architecture.
 It is very ‘pure’ both in plan and in the detail of its decoration.

 Authenticity, in terms of the way the buildings and their materials express well the values of the property, has been established.
 The attributes of the property comprise the temple complex; the integrity of the property has to a degree been compromised by the absence of part of the promontory from the perimeter of the property.
 The protective measures for the Temple, in terms of legal protection, are adequate; the progress made in defining the parameters of the Management Plan needs to be consolidated into an approved, full Management Plan.

 The Temple of Preah Vihear is another UNESCO World Heritage Site in Cambodia.
 It was inscribed into the list in 2008 and covers more than 154 hectares.
 It has a buffer zone of over 2,642 hectares.
 This temple is located on the edge of a plateau that dominates the Cambodian plain.
 This temple was built in dedication to Hindu god, Shiva.